pstfni/chopin/docs/guide/sources.md

 With uris, you can use any kind of playlist in your composition.
 Simply add the Spotify playlist uri or url in your YAML.

+!!! warning
+  Spotify-owned playlists are not supported, their content is not accessible through the API.

 ```yaml title="Add songs from any Spotify public playlist"
 uris: